 ‘Maniac of New York’ is the New Blood You’ve Been Waiting For.

-Maniac Harry isn't the scariest thing in NYC It’s impossible to discuss Elliott Kalan & Andrea Mutti’s new Aftershock horror comic, Maniac of New York, without mentioning the film that inspired it.
+By Eli LaChance Maniac Harry isn't the scariest thing in NYC It’s impossible to discuss Elliott Kalan & Andrea Mutti’s new Aftershock horror comic, Maniac of New York, without mentioning the film that inspired it.
 Friday the 13th Part VIII: Jason Takes Manhattan begins with panning shots of New York City in decay.
-The goal of this putrid...
+The goal...
 Continue Reading →

 Southland Tales, A Look Backwards and Forwards